 If you're a college graduate or current student thinking about serving your country, you should consider becoming a Navy officer.
 U.S. Navy officers are among the most respected men and women who serve our country.
-In addition they get earn great pay and benefits.
+In addition, they earn great pay and benefits.

 Officers in the U.S. Navy are also paid well.
-In fact, the starting pay for a Navy Ensign is more than $28,000 a year.
-This is just their base pay, they also get allowances for housing and subsistence.
+In fact, the starting pay for a Navy ensign is about $37,000 a year.
+This is just their base pay; they also get allowances for housing and subsistence.
 In addition, many Navy officers get special pay such as sea pay, flight pay, hazardous duty pay and more.
 Check out the Military Pay and Allowances section to learn more.

 Navy officers are also eligible for great benefits.
 The following are just a few examples of the great benefits you can earn:

 - Discounted travel

 - Up to $4,500 a year in tuition assistance.

 - Up to $400,000 in life and injury insurance for only $25 a month.